skip to Main Content

 • Provide and encourage the use of sunscreen: Supply sunscreen with a high sun protection factor (SPF) and broad-spectrum UVA/UVB protection.
 Instruct workers to apply sunscreen generously and reapply every 2 hours, especially after sweating or water exposure.

 • Use appropriate clothing: Workers should also wear loose-fitting, breathable, and sweat-wicking clothing made of light-colored materials to reflect heat and allow air circulation.
-Long-sleeved shirts, wide-brimmed hats, and sunglasses can provide additional protection from the sun.
+Long-sleeved shirts, wide-brimmed hats, and sunglasses can provide additional sun protection.

 3. Utilize Personal Protective Equipment (PPE)

-In line with sun protection, proper PPE usage and appropriate clothing choices are also highly essential in minimizing injuries and illnesses.
+In line with sun protection, proper PPE usage and appropriate clothing choices are essential in minimizing injuries and illnesses.
 To promote employee safety and comfort:

-• Wear appropriate apparel and gear: You must ensure that all workers wear protective clothing, including high-visibility vests, safety helmets, and steel-toed boots.
+• Wear appropriate apparel and gear: Ensure all workers wear protective clothing, including high-visibility vests, safety helmets, and steel-toed boots.
 These items protect against potential hazards on the construction site and maintain worker safety.

-• Use respiratory protection: When working in dusty or polluted environments, provide your workers with suitable respiratory protection, such as high-standard dust masks or respirators, to prevent the inhalation of harmful particles.
+• Use respiratory protection: When working in dusty or polluted environments, provide your workers with suitable respiratory protection, such as high-standard dust masks or respirators, to prevent inhaling harmful particles.

 • Use cooling accessories: Provide your workers with cooling accessories like neck towels, cooling vests, or hats with built-in cooling systems.
 These can help regulate body temperature and reduce heat-related risks.